miadragovic/todo-list-manager/README.md

 - GitHub Actions runs tests and coverage on every push and PR
 - Pipeline fails if tests fail or coverage <70%
-- View logs and artifacts on GitHub Actions tab
+- Workflows also build the Docker image, push it to Azure Container Registry, and deploy to Azure App Service.

 Current status:
+- All CI workflows are green
 - The Docker image builds and runs correctly locally.
 - The image is pushed automatically to Azure Container Registry from the pipeline.
-- An Azure Web App for Containers is configured to use this image, but the deployment in the shared Azure environment is currently failing with an “Application Error”.
-The automation and configuration are in place, but the runtime issue is still being investigated.
+- The Web App on Azure is successfully deployed and running.
+- The default Azure domain for the Web App returns the root API message, for example:
+{"message": "To-Do List Manager API is running."}
+- The frontend UI is served as a static file under /static, so to see the UI in a browser you need to append /static/index.html to the default domain

 You can view pipeline runs and logs in the GitHub “Actions” tab.